Consumer Medicine Information

 STELARA is a medicine that may decrease the activity of your immune system.
 It can increase your chances of getting serious side effects.
 Tell your doctor immediately if you notice any of the following, as you may need urgent medical care:

 - Serious Infections.
 STELARA may lower your ability to fight infections.
 Some infections could become serious and lead to hospitalization.
 If you have an infection, tell your healthcare provider before you start using STELARA.
-If you get an infection, have any sign of an infection such as
+If you get an infection, have any sign of an infection such as fever,

 feel very tired, cough, flu-like symptoms, or have any open cuts or sores, tell your healthcare provider right away.